List of works similar to the 2020 Utah monolith: Europe

-Italy

-On December 3, 2020, a monolith appeared in the area of Villa Sforza Cesarini, Lanuvio in the province of Rome.
+Italy: 2020; December 3; Lanuvio, Province of Rome; A monolith appeared in the area of Villa Sforza Cesarini.
 Unlike other monoliths, on both sides of the structure there is incomprehensible writing.
 On December 8, investigators identified the people behind the installation, a group of artists from Castelli Romani in the Metropolitan City of Rome.
-The artists have not been charged and the monolith remains in place.
+The monolith was still in place as of December 5, 2020.

+December 5 or 6: Neumarkt/Egna in South Tyrol/Alto Adige; Another monolith was discovered in a vineyard near Neumarkt/Egna.

-On December 6, 2020, a monolith was found in the town center of Ferrara.
-Its makers sent a note to local journalists claiming it was built by the X-Files character Fox Moulder[sic].
+December 6: Ferrara; A monolith was found in the town center of Ferrara.
+Its makers sent a note to local journalists claiming it was built by the X-Files character "Fox Moulder" [sic].

-On the first weekend of December 2020, another monolith was discovered in a vineyard near Neumarkt/Egna in South Tyrol/Alto Adige.

-On December 12, 2020, another monolith was discovered in Vigolo Vattaro in the province of Trentino.